Pets of the Week - Mechanicsburg Telegram

 Barely Used Pets

-Hi!
-My name is Robbie and I am a 2-year-old Chihuahua.
-Everyone says that I am the funniest little dog.
-I weigh about 9 pounds and am house trained.
-Does it get any better than this?
-I can walk well on a leash but I really need a harness.
-They say I have been neutered.
-OK, not sure what that means, but I guess it’s a good thing!
-I am OK with kids, but I don’t like to be touched when I am being held by my person (hey, we all have our little quirks).
-I LOVE to go for car rides and yes, I will dance for treats.
-I am having a blast here at the rescue but they say I need a real home, a forever family.
-I say that sounds like a great idea!
-Please come out and see me.
-Bring some treats and I’ll show you my stuff!
+Hi, I’m Red!
+I’m a 7-month-old Heeler mix boy.
+I’ve completely mastered the “puppy eyes” look.
+I am great with dogs and kids, but because I’m a Heeler kid, probably not good for me to be around cats.
+They say it appears that I’m house trained.
+I promise to do my best if you take me home.
+I’m really excited to find my forever home and love my owner as much as they love me!
+Please come and see me and we can run around on the playground!

 Please visit our website: www.barelyusedpets.com.
 Also, like us on Facebook at Barely Used Pets Rescue (put spaces between the words).
 Barely Used Pets is located at 844 Jackson Hill Road in Urbana, Ohio.
 You can give us a call at 937-869-8090.
-Our regular hours are: Open Sunday 1-4 p.m., Wednesday and Thursdays 11 a.m.-6 p.m., Fridays 11 a.m.-5 p.m. and Saturday 11 a.m.-2 p.m.
-We are CLOSED on Monday and Tuesday.
+Our regular hours are: Open Sunday 1-4pm, Wednesday and Thursdays 11am-6pm, Fridays 11am-5pm and Saturday 11am-2pm.
+We are closed on Monday and Tuesday.
 We can always use donations and they are all of those basic supplies that we use so quickly.
 We are in real need of lots and lots of paper towels!

-Champaign County Animal Welfare League would like to highlight Max as our “Pet of the Week.”
-Max is a 6-year-old boxer mix who weighs a little under 50 pounds.
-This fella has had a not-so-good past as he lived the majority of his life at the end of a chain.
-Max is very appreciative of his rescue; he is the most sweet, loving dog.
-He is good with other dogs and has been our dog used as meet and greets when testing new residents.
-He is doing well on housebreaking and enjoys attention.
-Max has been fully vetted which includes neutering, heartworm testing, micro-chipping and completely vaccinated with Da2PPL, Rabies and the Bivalent flu vaccine to combat the dog flu that has entered in the area.
-CCAWL is located at 3858 State Route 56, Mechanicsburg, Ohio.

-Our NEW WINTER HOURS are as follows, we are CLOSED Sunday – Tuesday, but open noon– 6 p.m.
-Wednesday through Saturday.
-Our adoption fee is $150 cash or credit card.
+If you can bring us some we would surely appreciate it.
+Red says…”Thanks so much for considering me and helping Barely Used Pets help all of us little ones find our forever homes!
+OK…so what are you waiting for?
+Let’s go home!
+We’ve got some Holiday celebrating to do!”

 Information provided by Champaign County shelters and rescues.